On-Demand: Discrete Trauma Treatment: Hypno-Counting with Memory Reconsolidation - 7 CEUs

 - Employing cognitive reframing strategies and positive attachment to safe individuals in order to clean up any old beliefs and reinforce the client is not alone in this process before completing the sequence.

 Combining these strategies helps the client update their brain to truly assimilate the trauma is over and to process and reframe the experience without causing retraumatization.
 As described above, Dr. Beaton-York developed her own Hypnotherapy Certification Course in 2008 after teaching for another organization around the globe since 1997.
 She later took a training in the use of counting & recall as a means to facilitate guided trauma processing which is supported by outcome research.
 Dr. Beaton also looked at the process of how memory reconsolidation works for dealing with trauma.
-She then decided to combine these cutting-edge methods with hypnotherapy, somatic theory, attachment theory and cognitive restructuring to achieve maximum benefit from the various models, and she began teaching it in her Hypnotherapy Certification Courses.
+She then decided to combine these cutting-edge methods with hypnotherapy, somatic theory, attachment theory, and cognitive restructuring to achieve maximum benefit from the various models, and she began teaching it in her Hypnotherapy Certification Courses.
 She noticed that students were able to master the technique quickly and clients were achieving amazing results, and she has continued to refine the technique over the past five years.
+Additionally, she is currently conducting an outcome study with a large southeastern university and multiple researchers.
 Participants will learn how to induce a simple trance and employ this variation of counting, as well as how to set up the entire process according to the research around memory reconsolidation, attachment, and cognitive reframing to maximize results.

 *Please note that the content of this workshop is included in the Hypnotherapy Certification Program*